nguyenp13/lindy_hop_housing/README.md

 =======================================================================================================================================

 TODO:

+    Refactor the code so it runs nicely
+    Update it to run more cleverly when calculating P so that it doesn’t run so slowly Tiers of preferences
+    Required co-guests, e.g. carpool buddies
+    Or key staff volunteers
+    Preferred co-guests, i.e. friends

     Very Important
         Add gender to teh host and guest classes add a person_id for each host to make telling if the hosts are teh same faster as well as making it easier to determine who else is staying with the host